5 Things Casual Marvel Fans Should Know Before “Infinity War”

 2) Infinity Stones, and Those Who Love Them

-These rocks will probably be the dealbreaker for some fans looking to learn just enough to enough to enjoy a movie, so buckle up.
+These weird rocks will probably be the dealbreaker for some fans looking to learn just enough to enough to enjoy a movie, so buckle up.
 The Infinity Stones are six indescribably powerful objects of dubious geological origin, each named after various elements in the universe.
-There’s the Space stone, the Mind one, the Reality pebble, and further ones for Power, Soul, and Time.
-They come in many forms–including red goo and a blue box–and they are scattered throughout the universe.
-Several Avenger-adjacent folks get their hands on them at certain points, as part of the overall effort to keep them away from Thanos, who wants them for nefarious reasons.
+There’s the Space stone, the Mind pebble, the Reality rock, the Power one, Soul boulder, and Time feldspar.
+They come in many forms–including red goo and a blue box–and are scattered throughout the universe.
+Several Avenger-adjacent folks have got their superhands on them at certain points, as part of the overall effort to keep them away from Thanos, who wants them for nefarious reasons.
 The only stone that has not been glimpsed thus far in the MCU is the Soul stone.

 3) A Short Catch-Up in All That’s Come Before